Take a look at this 101 video and an interview by the California Magazine on the wonders of animal dynamics. …read more

-My Lab focuses on how animals move through challenging environments such as rain, turbulence, or dust devils.
-I am also interested in the trade-offs produced by capillary and electrostatic forces on hummingbirds and insects.
+The Ornithopterus Lab focuses on organismal dynamics, from flamingos and insects to helicopter seeds and nematodes.
+We investigate how they move through challenging environments such as rain, turbulence, or dust devils, as well as the trade-offs produced by capillary and electrostatic forces on animal interactions.
 Join the adventure!

 Storm winds

-In general, fluids in nature run wild.
-Vortex shedding, ripples, and turbulence are common architectural components of flows.
-I study the energetics and control of animals moving in such unsteady conditions.
+In nature fluids run wild.
+Vortex shedding, ripples, and turbulence are fundamental features of natural flows.
+We study the locomotor control, manuevering, and energetics of animals as they navigate these challenging conditions.

-At small scales electrostatic or capillary forces reign over other forces, such as gravity.
-I am interested on the effects produced by these forces in animal-animal and plant-animal interactions.
+At small scales, electrostatic and capillary forces reign over other forces, such as gravity.
+We investigate the effects produced by these forces on tiny organisms, as well as on ecological interactions.

 Sep 30, 2024